Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 Pros

-- Sony STARVIS back-illuminated sensor produces significantly cleaner image in low light
+- Sony STARVIS back-illuminated sensor produces cleaner image in low-light home offices

 - RightLight 5 AI adjusts exposure in real time across mixed lighting conditions

-- Show Mode flips the camera angle to display your desk, whiteboard, or documents
+- Show Mode flips the camera angle down to display your desk, whiteboard, or documents

-- Auto-framing dynamically adjusts crop to keep you centered as you move
+- Auto-framing keeps you centered as you shift position during calls

-- Premium build quality with metal construction and a smooth privacy shutter
+- Metal build with a smooth privacy shutter that won't snag after months of use

 Cons

-- 90° FOV is narrower than the Jabra PanaCast 20 — less forgiving with desk positioning
+- 90° FOV is narrower than the Jabra — less forgiving if you move around a lot

-- No built-in microphone array — relies on system mic or separate audio device
+- No built-in microphone — requires headset or laptop mic for call audio

 Anker PowerConf C300